 “In a remote community like Klemtu it’s essential to have a permanent accommodation facility to help us attract and retain high caliber staff and consultants,” says Evan Loveless, Resource Stewardship Advisor “Their expertise will in-turn increase research, planning, monitoring, and management capacity for Kitasoo/Xai’xais members.”

 Through Coast Funds, Kitasoo/Xai’xais Nation contributed over $1.5 million to the project.
-“This is a perfect example of how the conservation financing from the Great Bear Rainforest agreements is being used to grow both the economy and stewardship capabilities of First Nations,” says Huux̱ (Percy Crosby), chair of Coast Funds’ board of directors.
+“This is a perfect example of how the conservation financing from the Great Bear Rainforest agreements is being used to grow both the economy and stewardship capabilities of First Nations,” says Huux̱ (Percy Crosby), former chair of Coast Funds’ board of directors.

 About the Stewardship Buildings:

 The modular buildings were constructed in Cumberland and shipped to Klemtu by barge.

 The buildings were constructed to be energy efficient.

 The main building is mixed use and includes a large board/meeting room, map/archive room, research lab, offices, and bedrooms.

 The second, smaller building is primarily staff accommodations with four bedrooms, and a kitchen and common area.

 Over-all the two buildings can accommodate up to 20-24 people.
 Combined with Spirit Bear Lodge, Klemtu can now host groups of up to 50.